trevinwisaksana/Soap/README.md

 </h3>

 <p align="center">
   In the light of the current pandemic, washing your hands could be a matter of life and death.
-Soap helps remind you to wash your hands frequently.
+Soap helps remind you to do this.
 Using machine learning it can keep track of when you have washed your hands and give you smart reminders.
 <p/>

 <br/>